user profile avatar

 Bio

-My name is Owen Kirpes, and I am a senior at Northwest Career and Technical Academy in their engineering program in Las Vegas, Nevada.
+My name is Owen Kirpes, I graduated as the class of 2025 Salutatorian from Northwest Career and Technical Academy in their engineering program in Las Vegas, Nevada.
 I have a 4.9 weighted GPA.
-I have consistently challenged myself academically, taking on a rigorous course load that includes Advanced Placement (AP) and dual enrollment college-level classes.
+I have consistently challenged myself academically by taking on a rigorous course load that includes Advanced Placement (AP) and dual-enrollment college-level classes.
 This commitment to academic excellence has not only allowed me to develop a strong foundation in critical thinking and problem-solving but has also instilled in me a passion for both mathematics and engineering.
-I have been actively involved in my school's robotics team, where I have had the opportunity to apply my analytical skills and technical expertise to the design and construction of various robotic systems.
-My team won the Nevada State competition and will compete against teams from all over the world at the VEX World Championships in Texas.
+I was actively involved in my school's robotics team, where I applied my analytical skills and technical expertise to the design and construction of various robotic systems.
+My team won the Nevada State VEX competition and competed against teams from all over the world at the VEX World Championships in Texas in May.
 These skills, along with my engineering background, have helped me obtain employment as a Junior Apprentice at a local hardware and software integration company.
 This experience has fueled my passion for aviation and engineering.
 For my senior engineering capstone project, I designed and built a small, autonomous drone.
 I am also studying for my Part 107 license to fly drones commercially.
-I am also on a local mountain bike racing team, competing in cross country, enduro, and downhill races.
+I am on a local mountain bike racing team, competing in cross-country, enduro, and downhill races.
 This experience has taught me the invaluable lesson that in the face of adversity, the true measure of perseverance lies in the ability to get back up, dust oneself off, and finish strong no matter what.

 Education